okeeffed/developer-notes/manual/System-Design/Glossary.md

 5. Each Long-Poll request has a timeout.
 The client has to reconnect periodically after the connection is closed due to timeouts.

 ### WebSockets

+WebSocket provides `full duplex` communication channels over a TCP connection.
+It provides a persistent connection between a client and a server that both parties can use to start sending data at any time.